 - The project budget has to be calculated for the whole contract duration. - The PPP experience in the MED area should be taken in consideration.
-Budgeting issues, O&M costs projection and liabilities are core issues. - Funding of a MED EPC project could be a combination of ESIFs, other subsidies, loans, etc. Projects should be attractive for the ESCOs, since the majority of them in the MED countries is lacking the means of self-financing. - package.
+Budgeting issues, O&M costs projection and liabilities are core issues. - Funding of a MED EPC project could be a combination of ESIFs, other subsidies, loans, etc. Projects should be attractive for the ESCOs, since the majority of them in the MED countries is lacking the means of self-financing. - Bundling of projects could help authorities provide a safer and more attractive investment package.